awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

 **To use the SQL Server Generate and Publish Scripts Wizard and the bcp utility to export data**

-1. In SQL Server Management Studio, connect to your RDS SQL Server DB instance\.
+1. In SQL Server Management Studio, connect to your RDS for SQL Server DB instance\.
 For details on how to do this, see [Connecting to a DB instance running the Microsoft SQL Server database engine](USER_ConnectToMicrosoftSQLServerInstance.md)\.

 1. In **Object Explorer**, expand the **Databases** node and select the database you want to script\.

 1. Follow the instructions in [Generate and publish scripts Wizard](http://msdn.microsoft.com/en-us/library/bb895179%28v=sql.110%29.aspx) in the SQL Server documentation to create a script file\.

 1. In SQL Server Management Studio, connect to your target SQL Server DB instance\.

 1. With the target SQL Server DB instance selected in **Object Explorer**, choose **Open** on the **File** menu, choose **File**, and then open the script file\.